Bioconductor/bioconductor.org/content/about/mirrors/mirror-how-to.md

 ## BioC 2.6 repos ##

-If you want to mirror the Bioconductor **2.6** repos (the current release verion), please use the following commands:
+If you want to mirror the Bioconductor **2.6** repos (the current release version), please use the following commands:

 ### All Bioconductor 2.6 repos ###